ovhk/DigitalFilm/README.md

 ### Mode 1 : Back & White

-Just a black & White zone to check if the diplay panel is able to block light.
+Just a black & White zone to check if the display panel is able to block light.

 <img src="/img/mode1.png" width="300">